teofilovic-ivan/localstack-demo/README.md

 ## Usage

 To test the application go to Actions, select complete_workflow from a list of workflows and click Run workflow.
 Once the workflow is finished request should appear in the s3 bucket in the Test app step.
-Also, three different items per request should be present in DynamoDB (one for each request status)
+Also, test.sh script tests if three different items per request are present in DynamoDB (one for each request status).
+If that is not the case the workflow fails.

 ## License